luminaxster/swe432tomcat/README.md

  1. Forgetting to push the changes to your GitHub repo.
 When you are ready to share, be sure to push your app to your GitHub repo.
 It will automatically be deployed through Heroku.
  2. Forgetting to deploy-test the app.
 Sometimes apps that work correctly on your local machine will NOT work on the server.
 Common issues are path names, such as the difference between `/` and `\` on Windows and Unix systems, capitalization (Windows treats upper and lower case letters the same, but Unix does not), and external resources such as files and databases. **Be sure to run your app on the server to ensure it still works!**.
-# Add database persistence to your Heroku app
+# 6. Persistence: How to use a database with Heroku
+**You only need this section to persist data into a database and can skip it otherwise**.

+Accessing a database may be different on your local machine and on Heroku—this description is for Heroku only.
+Also note that this is not a general tutorial on using databases from Java programs, but just the specific incantations your program needs to use a Postgres database on Heroku.

-Go to your Heroku dashboard, choose your Tomcat servlet app, go to the Resources tab, click on find add-ons, type  postgres, Heroku-Postrgres will show up, select it with Hobby dev (free) tier.
+Set up to use Postgres on Heroku through the Heroku dashboard.
+Choose your **Tomcat servlet app** on your dashboard, go to the **Resources** tab, click on **find add-ons**, type **Postgres**, and Heroku-Postrgres should appear.
+Select it with the **Hobby dev** (free) tier.

-**Or**, in a terminal:
+You can also do this from a terminal command-line window:
 ```ShellSession
 heroku addons:create heroku-postgresql:hobby-dev --app <your_heroku_app_name>
 ```
-**Remember:** `<your_heroku_app_name>` is the name of your heroku app.
+Note that `<your_heroku_app_name>` is the name of your Heroku web application.

+This section is quite long and is not necessary to run servlets or JSPs.
+This section discusses installation, configuring, using the command line interface (CLI) and Java to use the database.

-## Install PostgreSQL
+## A. Install PostgreSQL
-You can get Postgres [here](https://postgresapp.com/downloads.html) and choose your platform binaries.
+Get Postgres from the [Postgres download page](https://postgresapp.com/downloads.html).

-*Windows:* Using the wizard will install the DB, services and basic tools we need to manage and query the database.
+*Windows*: The wizard will install the DB, services, and basic tools needed to manage and query the database.

-*Mac:* Select Postgres.app with PostgreSQL 12.
+*MacOS*: Select and install Postgres.app with PostgreSQL 12.
 Then execute this command in your terminal:
 ```ShellSession
 sudo mkdir -p /etc/paths.d &&
 echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp